• DrySuit Diver

 DrySuit Diver

 Scuba diving in California often means diving in colder waters, especially along the central and northern coasts or at depth even in the southern regions.
-A dry suit specialty certification offers several advantages in these conditions.
-Here's a breakdown of the key benefits, especially relevant to California divers:
+A drysuit certification offers several advantages in these conditions.
+Here's a breakdown of the key benefits in taking a drysuit course

 Advantages of Dry Suit Diving in California